 Those for the 2.4 GHz band and the 5.7 GHz band assume adoption of human body detection mechanisms in the area expecting greater RF exposure than the limits specified in the RRPG to cease power transmission when detected.
 In addition, the systems are to take safety measures to ensure correct functioning of the detect and protect mechanism.
 Moreover, some alert such by indicating attentional area and setting a fence is conducted, too.

 Beam WPT transmitters are not used at a very close proximity (within 20 cm) from the human body according to use case scenarios and also taking appropriate safety measures mentioned above.
 Therefore, study on specific energy absorption rate (SAR) for the human body nearby is not necessary.

+Annex 2

+Details of Impact on EESS(passive) in Study F

+A2.1 EESS (Passive) and Beam WPT